Supporting vulnerable populations

 - people seeking asylum in Queensland

-- recently arrived from Ukraine
+- people recently arrived from Ukraine

-Find your nearest Queensland distribution locations here.
+For more information and to find your nearest Queensland Health RAT distribution locations click here.

 Free interpreting services